kysonic/gulp-auto-transaltor/README.md

 The group contains next parameters:

-- fileNamePrefix (default - false) - If you have a concerns about that your code may repeat in some case, when your phrases will be a different, you can add to the code special prefix, which will be crated from name of current file name.
+- fileNamePrefix (default - false) - If you have a concerns about that your code may repeat in some case, when your phrases will be a different, you can add to the code special prefix, which will be created from name of current file name.
 For example if your current file called "global.html", then your prefix will be: "_GLOBAL", so your full code may be like this: "WITHYOU_GLOBAL".

 ### Translation

-The group contains next parameters:
+The group contains following parameters:

 - fromLanguage (no default) - It's first point of a translate direction, for example if all of found phrases by regexp will be on English, you should to point 'en' in "basic" option.
 Thus when GAT will find phrase and want to translate it for example on Russian - the translate direction in this case will be "en-ru".
 - translate (no default) - it is translate matrix.
 For instance